This post may contain affiliate links. Please read mydisclosure policy.

 Chimichurri Chicken with Goat Cheese Mashed Potatoes

-- ½ cup red wine vinegar or sherry vinegar
+- ½ cup red wine vinegar (affiliate link), or sherry vinegar

 - 1 teaspoon red pepper flakes